tobimd/colorparse/README.rst

 ``colorparse`` is a python package that will read and parse strings with defined color codes, showing their respective colors in the terminal.
 This way, a string can be easily colored, simplifying the work for the user.

+For the time being, this package has been tested only for python 3.6 and 3.7 (if it works fine for other versions, `let me know <https://github.com/tubi-carrillo/colorparse/issues>`_).

 Contents
 ========